jdart1/arasan-chess/doc/BUILD.md

 will build the utilities with AVX2 support.

-Note: the instruction sets supported via BUILD_TYPE will only work on x86-64 CPUs that support these instructions, and require a 64-bit compile.
+Note: the instruction sets supported via BUILD_TYPE will only work on x86 or x86_64 CPUs that support these instructions, and the non-default settings work best with a 64-bit build.

 If necessary, you can specify the compiler by passing the CC variable on the command line, and CXXFLAGS can also be used to pass additional